travaux-com/VariantRetriever/README.md

 </p>
 <br>

 VariantRetriever is a minimalist package to affect a variant to an identifiable ressource during an experiment.
-It's fast, database free and it ensure you to always retrieve the same variant for your identifiable ressource.
+It's fast, database free and it ensures you to always retrieve the same variant for your identifiable ressource.

 ## Getting Started

-First of all, you need to define an Experiment with a name.
-And it variants.
-Variant require 2 arguments, a name and a rollout percentage (50% by default).
+First of all, you need to define an Experiment with a name and it variants.
+Variant requires 2 arguments, a name and a rollout percentage (50% by default).
 Then create a variant retriever with this experiment and variants, and ask it to retrieve a variant for a ressource (in the following code, it's for a user uuid).